algolia/instantsearch/docgen/src/guide/Highlighting_results.md

 Highlighting is based on the results and you will need to make a custom Hit in order to use the Highlighter.
 The Highlight and the Snippet widgets take two props:
- - attributeName: the path to the highlighted attribute of the hit (which can be either a string or an array of strings)
+ - attribute: the path to the highlighted attribute of the hit (which can be either a string or an array of strings)
  - hit: a single result object

 **Notes:**
 * Use the `<Highlight>` widget when you want to display the regular value of an attribute.
 * Use the `<Snippet>` widget when you want to display the snippet version of an attribute.
-  To use this widget, the attribute name passed to the `attributeName` prop must be present in "Attributes to snippet" on the Algolia dashboard or configured as `attributesToSnippet` via a set settings call to the Algolia API.
+  To use this widget, the attribute name passed to the `attribute` prop must be present in "Attributes to snippet" on the Algolia dashboard or configured as `attributesToSnippet` via a set settings call to the Algolia API.